 LAU Model United Nations — a school of leadership “par excellence”

 The LAU Model United Nations (LAU MUN) high school program was first launched in 2005– 2006 with 541 students from 76 participating schools.
 In 2010–2011, LAU MUN inaugurated its Middle School program and has witnessed exponential growth in both the number of students and the number of schools participating in the program.
-In its 14th year, the LAU MUN program hosted more than 3,300 students from 200 participating schools coming from all over Lebanon.
+This year, 200 schools and 3,300 students joined the LAU program for middle and high school at LAU Beirut & Byblos.
+These young students are trained by over 300 LAU students and the final conference will take place in March.
+The slogan for this year is “Embrace the Sustainable Development Goals”.

 The program brings the UN culture of global awareness and the implementation of peaceful means for conflict resolution to Lebanese high schools, middle schools, and the community at large.
 It consists of training sessions that increase student knowledge of UN procedural rules as well as improve students’ ability to research and write position papers and successfully engage in public speaking and role playing, conflict resolution and negotiations, caucusing and resolution writing, among other skills.
 By the end of the sessions, students become delegates who take part in UN Committee simulations.
 The simulations occur over a two-day conference where students play the role of ambassadors in UN Committees and discuss a variety of current topics.